dannyhlee/training-code/week1/review-answers.md

 - What is the Stack?
 What is stored on the Stack?

 The Stack is an allocated portion of memory that is created for each thread of a program.
 During runtime, functions are added to the Stack in a LIFO (Last In First Out) order.
-Along with the functions, local variables are stored in the stack and references to objects that are being stored in the heap.
-Everytime a function is called, it is pushed onto the stack.
-It will then be popped off the stack, evaluated and a result is returned.
-After the function completes execution, the memory space is cleaned up, the local variables are discarded and it pops off the next function in the stack.
+Each time a new function is called from within a function, a new stack frame is pushed on to the stack.
+In addition, local variables (available only within the stack, aand references to objects that are being stored in the heap (which are available too all threads/stacks .
+When there are no more functions being called, the last function in is "popped" off the stack and it is
+    evaluated, and its value returned (if any).
+Then the stack frame will be discarded, its local variables and references discarded and the space made available for future stack frames.
+If a thread tries to add a new stack frame, but there is no space, a StackOverFlowError error will be thrown.

 - What is the Heap?
 What is stored on the Heap?

 In the Java memory model, the heap is the area of memory where Objects are stored.
 It is not organized and objects in memory are referenced from the stack by references stored in each stack frame.
 The objects can be accessed by different threads and so there can be more than one thread pointing to the same objects in memory.
 Once all references to an object are removed (by execution) the object is ready for garbage collection.
+If there's not
+    enough space to allocate an object and the garbage collector cannot make space, and the heap cannot be expanded , an OutOfMemoryError will be thrown.

 - What is garbage collection?

-In the Java memory model, Garbage collection is an automatic process in which the JVM will mark objects stored in the heap that have no references to them.
-Once they are marked for deletion the JVM continues to check other objects in the heap.
-Once it has completed its scan it will remove the objects from memory.
+In the Java memory model, Garbage collection is an automatic process in which the JVM's GC (Garbage collector) will mark objects stored in the heap that have no references to them.
+The GC will scan all objects to see if they are "live " or unreferenced.
+After scanning all objects (which can be very time-consuming depending on how many objects are in the heap), the GC will delete the marked objects.
+GC can also compact the remaining referenced ("live") objects to move them closer together to make memory allocation easier and faster.
+JVM Generations provides a way to
+    prioritize stored objects into Young Generation, Old Generation and Permenant generations.
+New objects go in the YG, YG objects that survive GC may be moved to the OG.
+When YG is cleaned up it is a minor garbage colelction .
+When the OG is cleaned up it is a major garbage collection.
+These events are both "Stop the world" events , meaning that application threads are put on hold until they finish.
+The PG contains data that is needed by JVM and will be populated at runtime.
+Java SE library classes and methods are stored here.
+They may be removed if there is a need for space and they are not used by the program.

 - When is an object on the Heap eligible for garbage collection?

-When there are no longer references to them from any stack.
+When there are no longer references to an object from any of the  it is marked for collection.
+Garbage collection occurs when the heap becomes full.

 - How do methods executing on the stack interact with objects on the heap?

+Methods in the stack contain reference variables that point  to objects in the heap.

 - Know the basics of the following Scala Collections: (mutable? indexed? when to use it?)
   - List: a list is an immutable, collection of elements of the same type that has a head and tail.
 The head is the first item, the tail is everything else.
 They are very fast for
   - Set